top of page

 Frequently Asked Questions

-Q: When do we start planning and how often do we meet?
+Q: When do we start transition planning and how often do we meet?

-A: We like to start meeting students and families at the age of 15.
-It can take years to come up with well prepared plans.
-We meet as often as needed.
+A: We like to start meeting students at age 15 because it can take years to create a well-prepared plan.
+We meet as often as needed to achieve the student's goals.

 Q: Who is involved in a transition meeting?

-A: The student we are helping plan for, the family, an advocate, a CLSD worker, an ETF, a family service worker, and/or an Autism Consultant.
+A: The student, any family members they want to include, an ETF, teachers, a CLSD worker, a family service worker, and/or an Autism Consultant.

 Q: Does Inclusion Saskatchewan provide funds for transportation?

-A: While we recognize that transportation is often a barrier to employment, the ET program does not provide support dollars for transportation.
+A: While we recognize that transportation is often a barrier to employment, we do not provide funds for transportation.

-Q: Who is responsible for organizing meetings and where are they held?
+Q: Who is responsible for organizing transition meetings and where are they held?

 A: Typically the meetings are held at the school.
 The school/teacher/resource teacher is responsible for setting up the meeting.